-3.2.1 Risk and Vulnerability
+3.3 Concepts of Risk/Vulnerability

-The State and Regional Water Boards are interested in prioritizing regulatory oversight and assistance according to the risk posed by discharges to the environment into which the discharge occurs.
-The State Water Board expressed this interest in response to the Harter Report.
+The Panel recognizes that the State and Regional Water Boards have limited resources and are interested in prioritizing regulatory oversight and assistance according to the risk posed by discharges to the environment into which the discharge occurs.
+The State Water Board expressed this interest in response to Harter and Lund (2012) (referred to in this report as "the Harter Report").
 Recommendation 6 states: